 More houses to buy

-Sure, you might be worried about more competition and higher prices, but if you want to buy a home this summer, more people historically sell during this period, so you're going to likely have a better selection.
+Sure, you might be worried about more competition and higher prices, but if you want to buy a home this summer, more people historically sell during this period, so you're going to likely have a better selection from which to choose.
 Maybe you don't land your dream home because somebody else bid a higher price.
 So what?
-There are three other awesome condos, townhouses and homes you have your eye on.
+There are likely to be other awesome condos, townhouses and homes available for you to consider.

-Related: 7 Ways to Land Your Dream Home During the Summer
+Related: Seven Ways to Land Your Dream Home During the Summer

 More daylight to look

-You've likely got a day job to tend to, and so you probably can't look at homes all day, every day, but if you're looking for a home in the summer, depending where you live in the country, and how deep in the summer you are, you may have daylight until 9 p.m. or later.
+You've likely got a day job to tend to, and so you probably can't look at homes all day, every day, at least in person, and virtual tours are fine but not a substitute for in-person visits.
+The good news is that, depending where you live in the country and how deep into the summer it is, you may have daylight until 9 p.m. or later every day to visit homes for sale.
 Not that you can't view homes in the dark, but it is nice to see the neighborhood and the outside of a house in the clear bright light, or dusk.

 No school!

 How does that affect you?
 You haven't stepped in a classroom for some time, presumably.
 Well, if you have children, or your seller has kids, this is probably a great time to be moving.
-If you find a house you love, your seller probably won't be fretting about moving out of your dream home until, say, the semester is over.
-If you both have kids, you both will likely feel more carefree about the move-in date.
-In fact, if anything, your seller may be in a rush to move out and find a new home before the next school year begins.
+If you should find a house you love, your seller probably won't be fretting about waiting to move out of your dream home until a semester is over.
+If you both have kids, you both will have somewhat more flexibility regarding the move-in date.
+In fact, it's also possible that the seller may be in a rush to move out and to their next home before the next school year begins.

 Landscaping

-In the winter and late fall, the leaves may be off all of the trees.
+By late fall and certainly in winter, the leaves may be off all of the trees, flowerbeds will be fallow, and lawns dormant.
 But during the summer, you can really see what it'll be like to spend time in your future yard and neighborhood.
-True, there are benefits of seeing a prospective house and neighborhood at any time of the year (i.e., so that's what it looks like with all the fallen leaves on the yard), but if you're an outdoorsy person, the summer real estate market may be more appealing.
+True, there are benefits of seeing a prospective house and neighborhood at any time of the year (i.e., so that's what it looks like with all the fallen leaves on the yard, or that's where I'll be piling the snow!), but if you're an outdoorsy person, seeing how a prospective home looks in summer may help you know how you'll enjoy your new surroundings.

 So should you buy a home this summer?
 Yes.
-Unless you feel that the answer is no. There are good reasons for summer home buying, just like there are great reasons for winter home buying, a time with less competition.
-And your real estate agent might have more bandwidth for you.
-Really, the best time to make a home purchase is whenever you say it is.
+Unless, of course, you feel that the answer is no. There are good reasons for summer home buying, just as there are great reasons for winter home buying, a time with less competition and seasonally-lower home prices (albeit fewer choices).
+Really, the best time to make a home purchase is whenever you say it is -- and the goal is to find a home you love and can afford no matter the season.